Homeopathic Drainage In a Nutshell - By Michel Bouko Levy, MD

 Plants are the basic elements to use for the drainage of all chronic diseases.
 They must be used for prolonged courses of treatment, usually for a minimum of 2 months each.
 It is important to alternate the different plants according to the rhythm of seasons: vascular plants should be given in the Summer and rheumatic plants in the Winter, liver detoxifying plants in the Spring and kidney detoxifying plants in the Fall.

 Organotherapy: organotherapeutic remedies are healthy organ extracts or organ secretions prepared according to the general rules of homeopathic remedies.
-The most commonly potency used is 4CH.
+The most common potency used is 4CH.

 Action of the remedy according to its potency: